Conference 2025

 Topic: Interpretable, Robust, and Trustworthy AI Systems

-This talk will introduce several innovative technologies designed to enable the development of interpretable, robust, and trustworthy AI systems.
-In particular, we will showcase AI frameworks that can be reliably deployed for real-time prediction of complex dynamical systems, with applications aimed at enhancing their stability and efficiency.
-To illustrate these concepts, I will present case studies on COVID-19 pandemic forecasting and personalized prediction in Alzheimer's disease, demonstrating how to construct data-driven models that are both interpretable and trustworthy.
+This talk introduces several innovative technologies designed to enable the development of interpretable, robust, and trustworthy AI systems.
+In particular, it showcases AI frameworks that can be reliably deployed for real-time prediction of complex dynamical systems, with applications aimed at enhancing their stability and efficiency.
+Case studies include COVID-19 pandemic forecasting and personalized prediction in Alzheimer's disease.

 About the Speaker: Prof. Guang Lin is the Associate Dean for Research and Innovation and the Director of Data Science Consulting Service.
-He is also the Chair of the Initiative for Data Science and Engineering Applications at the College of Engineering and a Full Professor in the School of Mechanical Engineering and Department of Mathematics at Purdue University.
-Prof. Lin has received various awards, including the NSF CAREER Award, Mid-Career Sigma Xi Award, University Faculty Scholar, and Mathematical Biosciences Institute Early Career Award.
+He is the Chair of the Initiative for Data Science and Engineering Applications at the College of Engineering and a Full Professor in the School of Mechanical Engineering and Department of Mathematics at Purdue University.
+His honors include the NSF CAREER Award, Mid-Career Sigma Xi Award, University Faculty Scholar, and Mathematical Biosciences Institute Early Career Award.

 Conference Schedule